Updated June 17, 2020

 Managing Arthritis In Older Turkeys

-Arthritis is one of the most common health concerns in older animals, especially large breed turkeys due to their size, but can also manifest in non-large breed turkeys as well.
+Arthritis is one of the most common health concerns in older animals, especially Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. turkeys due to their size, but can also manifest in A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
+In resources at The Open Sanctuary Project, "Heritage" breeds of turkeys, for instance, are "non-large breed", even if they are physically quite big. turkeys as well.
 A turkey might develop arthritis or joint inflammation in either or both of their legs or feet.
 Untreated, this could eventually manifest as debilitating chronic pain.
 You might have to treat an older turkey with regular anti-inflammatory treatments or turkey-approved NSAID pain relievers such as Meloxicam or Carprofen (never use a combination of NSAIDs).
 In more advanced cases, the addition of Tramadol can be beneficial.
 Sanctuaries have also seen some success treating arthritis pains with more natural remedies such as Botswella (also known as Indian Frankincense) to successfully lower inflammation, as well as acupuncture, cayenne, turmeric, and anecdotally, CBD oil in conjunction with medication.
 Make extra sure that their environment is as arthritis-friendly as can be, minimizing steep grades (or installing elderly turkey-appropriate ramps) and long walks to food or water if possible!
 Make sure to talk to your veterinarian to assess the individual and create a treatment plan for arthritis.

 If a turkey is in too much pain to move due to severe arthritis or injury to their leg, consider making them a soft fabric sling hammock with holes for their legs or fashioning or buying a cart or therapy chair to help them stand and to prevent them from developing pressure sores.
 They’ll be much more comfortable and safe that way- just be sure they have their food and water easily accessible, and be sure to closely monitor them to make sure they remain comfortable and safely positioned in the device.